Reinforcement Learning for Control of Evolutionary and Ecological Processes: RESULTS

 To condense our notation for the proceeding sections, we will discretize the 2nd-order dynamical model into a Markov Decision Process (MDP) transfer function.

 with $\vec{\xi}$ a zero-mean sub-Gaussian noise vector to account for model error (and absorbing the earlier $\xi$ term), multiplied by $(\delta t)$ so that it is proportional to the time-step length.
 There is thus a parameter $\sigma_\psi$ describing the maximum variance across entries of this sub-Gaussian noise vector.
 The noise is sub-Gaussian rather than Gaussian to prevent the mathematical difficulties connected with the MDP RL analysis on an unbounded range of outcomes, and this is also physically correct given conservation of mass.
-Armed with this single-equation model, we proceed to develop the optimal control results.
+Because we can only observe a subset of the system's components at any given time, this MDP is termed "Partially Observable" and is thus a POMDP.
+Armed with this single-equation POMDP, we proceed to develop the optimal control results.